Non-signaling Assisted Capacity of a Classical Channel with Causal CSIT: Conclusion

 \section{Conclusion}

-In this work, we formalize and study the NS-assisted capacity of a classical channel with causal channel state information at the transmitter (CSIT).
+In this work, we formalize and study the NS-assisted capacity of a discrete memoryless classical channel with causal channel state information at the transmitter (CSIT).
 We show that when NS assistance is available, the capacity with causal CSIT coincides with that with non-causal CSIT, and that both are equal to the classical capacity of the corresponding channel with channel state information also available at the receiver (CSIR).
+However, unlike the non-causal CSIT case where a stronger equivalence at the level of probability of success has been previously established, we demonstrate with a counterexample that with causal CSIT that stronger equivalence does not hold.
+Separately, we show that NS assistance, feedback, and \emph{strictly} causal CSIT (i.e., transmitter knows past channel states but not the present or future states), even acting collectively, cannot increase the capacity of a discrete memoryless channel.